fasimito/kubernetes-cluster/7.kubernetes-kafka-cluster/README.md

 kafka requires the zookeeper to do some synchonization. so, I need firstly create a zookeeper cluster.

 > kubectl create -f zookeeper-svc.yaml

+then execute:

+> kubectl create -f zookeeper-deployment.yaml

+after that, you need have a check the log if there is any error.

+> kubectl log